laowantong/paroxython/docs/md/taxonomy.md

 print("hello, world")
 ```

 For these reasons, choosing to root our taxonomy in the four basic notions of the typed lambda calculus should be seen more as a tribute than a formal commitment.
+More specifically:

-For instance, like it or not, `var` will essentially bring together everything relating to the concept of assignment; `def` will accommodate not only lambda functions, but named ones, methods, generators and even classes, defined in place or by importation; `call` will cover any call to anything with a `__call__()` method, which Python calls a callable (sorry); finally, `type` will welcome all types, no purity required.
+- `var` will essentially bring together everything relating to the concept of assignment and scoping;
+- `def` will accommodate not only lambda functions, but named ones, methods, generators and even classes, defined in place or by importation.
+Note that this does _not_ include variable definitions[^import_var].
+- `call` will cover any call to anything with a `__call__()` method, which Python calls a callable (sorry);
+- finally, `type` will welcome all types, no purity required.

+[^import_var]:
+    However, imported variables are incorrectly classified under `def`.

 ### Imperative needs: `flow`